Cleaning Your Nectar Collector: A Step By Step Guide

 You will not be able to feel the full benefits of your nectar collector if you fail to clean it often and thoroughly enough.
-At least once every 3-6 months, you will need to follow this guide to make sure your vaporizer stays in good condition and works effectively long-term.
+At least once every few weeks depending on use, you will need to follow this guide to make sure your vaporizer stays in good condition and works effectively long-term.

 What you’ll need to clean your nectar collector:

 - Pipe cleaners

 To get the best results, you will need isopropyl alcohol that is at least 91% or higher.
 Salt is also required at this stage, as well as whatever form of containers you’ve chosen to work with.